-As you join the nearly 600,000 hunters who head to Wisconsin’s woods, fields and marshes for the state’s annual nine-day gun deer season every year, remember that safety is your No. 1 priority during the hunt.
+As you join the nearly 600,000 hunters who head to Wisconsin’s woods, fields and marshes for the state’s annual nine-day gun deer season every year, remember that safety is your top priority during the hunt.

-Incidents resulting in serious injury during hunting season can happen when you’re hunting on the ground as well as from a tree stand.
+Hunting incidents resulting in serious injury can happen whether you’re on the ground or in a tree stand.
 According to the Wisconsin Department of Natural Resources (DNR), tree stand falls are outpacing gun-related injuries and deaths for hunters.

-Part of the problem is that less than half of Wisconsin deer hunters who use tree stands take advantage of a fall-restraint harness.
+Part of the problem is that less than half of Wisconsin deer hunters who use tree stands wear a fall-restraint harness.
 Used properly, these manufacturer-certified safety restraints can save you from a long drop and injuries like head trauma, broken bones and spinal cord injuries.
-More than half of hunter injuries from tree stand falls are injuries to the spine.
-Suspension trauma is also a risk during a fall if you are hanging in a harness with no way to descend or climb.
-It can be hours or even days before help comes.
-Being suspended and vertically immobilized for a long time can lead to serious injury or even death.

-Here are some tips to help you enjoy your time outdoors and return safely to family and friends.
+Use these deer hunter safety tips to enjoy your time outdoors and return safely to family and friends.

 Tree Stand Safety

 Climb and hunt sober.
-Drinking alcohol before or during the hunt increases the risk of incidents because it impairs coordination, hearing, vision, communication and judgment.
-Similar to alcohol, drugs can also affect you.
+Drinking alcohol before or during a hunt increases your risk of injury because it impairs coordination, hearing, vision, communication and judgment.
+Drugs can affect you in a similar way.
 If you take prescription medications, check with your doctor to see if they’re safe to take while you’re hunting.

-Always check the condition of your tree before you climb.
+Check the condition of your tree before you climb.
 This is especially important if you’re using a homemade or permanent tree stand.
-Make sure the tree you select is alive and healthy and can bear your weight as well as the weight of your equipment, supplies, weapons and your tree stand.
-Look for rotten wood in the tree as well as in railings, steps and the tree stand itself if it’s made of wood.
+Make sure the tree you select is alive and healthy and can bear your weight, as well as the weight of your equipment, supplies, weapons and your tree stand.
+Look for rotten wood in the tree, railings, steps and the tree stand itself if it’s made of wood.
 Even stable stands or platforms are dangerous if the tree they’re secured to is rotting.

 Test the hardware that attaches your tree stand to the tree to make sure it’s still tight and secure.
 Check straps for decay or animal damage.